Ukraine

 Step 3 – Spotlight

 A leaf can be seen on the back of the Google car from: Ternopil to Zolochiv on the H02, Ternopil to Brody on the P39, and from Brody to Dubno on the E40.
-It can also be seen from Brody to Pochaiv on the P26 and from Dubno to Miyniv on the E85.
+It can also be seen from Brody to Pochaiv on the P26 and from Dubno to Mlyniv on the E85.

-The older 2011 coverage in Odessa was made using a silver car with a short antenna, rather than a black or white car with a long antenna.
+The older 2011 coverage in Odesa was made using a silver car with a short antenna, rather than a black or white car with a long antenna.
 The car may sometimes be fully blurred.

 Red soil can be seen on some ultra-rural dirt tracks around the iron mine in Kryvyi Rih, due to mining activity.
 Brazilian-style poles can also be seen, making locations around the mine very convincing bait.
 The foliage, however, will be significantly less tropical, and a long antenna can be seen.